Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Methods

 \subsection{S4ECG architecture}

-This work builds on prior advances in sleep staging~\cite{wang2025s4sleep}, which conducted extensive architecture searches for long time-series classification.
+This work builds on prior advances in sleep staging~\citep{wang2025s4sleep}, which conducted extensive architecture searches for long time-series classification.
 It provided evidence for the superiority of S4 layers over LSTMs or transformer architectures in a closely related setting.
 We therefore refrain from excessive ablation studies and focus exclusively on the best-performing model identified in prior work.
-The S4ECG model implements an encoder-predictor paradigm that leverages structured state space (S4) layers~\cite{Gu2021EfficientlyML} as core components across two processing stages.
+The S4ECG model implements an encoder-predictor paradigm that leverages S4 layers as core components across two processing stages.

-\heading{Architecture overview} The model processes multi-epoch ECG sequences through a hierarchical encoder-predictor design.
-An input sequence of length $L$ samples is first segmented into $N$ non-overlapping epochs of fixed length $L_{\text{epoch}} = 3840$ samples (30 seconds at 128~Hz), where $N = L / L_{\text{epoch}}$.
-Each epoch is encoded independently; the resulting token sequence is then modeled by a predictor to capture inter-epoch dependencies.
-A classification head produces per-epoch rhythm predictions.
+\heading{Architecture overview} The model processes multi-window ECG sequences through a hierarchical encoder-predictor design.
+An input sequence of length $L$ samples is first segmented into $N$ non-overlapping windows of fixed length $L_{\text{window}} = 3840$ samples (30 seconds at 128~Hz), where $N = L / L_{\text{window}}$.
+Each window is encoded independently; the resulting token sequence is then modeled by a predictor to capture inter-window dependencies.
+A classification head produces per-window rhythm predictions.
+Detailed architectural and training hyperparameters are provided in Section~\ref{app:repro}.

-\heading{Epoch-level encoder} Each 30-second epoch is passed through a convolutional front-end (two 1D convolutional layers with 128 channels, kernel size 3, and stride 2), which reduces the temporal dimension from 3840 to 960 samples, followed by an S4 stack (model dimension 512, state dimension 64, 4 layers, bidirectional).
-A pooling operation compresses each epoch to a single 512-dimensional token.
+\heading{Window-level encoder} Each 30-second window is passed through a convolutional front-end (two 1D convolutional layers with 128 channels, kernel size 3, and stride 2), which reduces the temporal dimension from 3840 to 960 samples, followed by an S4 stack (model dimension 512, state dimension 64, 4 layers, bidirectional).
+A pooling operation compresses each window to a single 512-dimensional token.

-\heading{Multi-epoch predictor} The sequence of epoch tokens is processed by a second, four-layer S4 module (model dimension 512, bidirectional) that captures long-range temporal dependencies across epochs.
+\heading{Multi-window predictor} The sequence of window tokens is processed by a second, four-layer S4 module (model dimension 512, bidirectional) that captures long-range temporal dependencies across windows.
 The output is fed to a linear classification head to produce rhythm predictions.